-MBQIP activities are grouped in four different quality domains: Patient Safety, Patient Engagement, Care Transitions and Outpatient.
-FORHP expects all grantees to select Activities 1.01- 1.04 and 1.09 (if needed) which covers the four quality domains of MBQIP.
+MBQIP activities are grouped in four different quality domains: Patient Safety/Inpatient, Patient Engagement, Care Transitions and Outpatient.
+FORHP expects all grantees to select Activities 1.01- 1.04 (required) and 1.09 (required, if needed) which covers the four quality domains of MBQIP.

 Building and maintaining the participation of all CAHs in MBQIP through these sets of quality measurement and reporting activities are required.
 In year one of the grant cycle, it was acceptable to work towards building the capacity for CAHs to participate in these activities and report data if they are not already doing so.
 For CAHs already engaged in quality reporting, the focus should be quality improvement.
-To be eligible to benefit from Flex grant funds in fiscal year (FY) 2016 (September 1, 2016 - August 31, 2017), CAHs had to have a signed MBQIP Memorandum of Understanding (MOU) on file with FORHP and have submitted MBQIP measure data on at least one measure for at least one quarter in at least one of the four quality domains within noted reporting periods, or have completed the necessary MBQIP waiver.
+To be eligible to benefit from Flex grant funds in FY 2016 (September 1, 2016 - August 31, 2017), CAHs had to have a signed MBQIP Memorandum of Understanding (MOU) on file with FORHP and have submitted MBQIP measure data on at least one measure for at least one quarter in at least one of the four quality domains within noted reporting periods, or have completed the necessary MBQIP waiver.
 For FY 2017 (September 1, 2017 - August 31, 2018) and FY 2018 (September 1, 2018 - August 31, 2019), in addition to having a signed MOU on file, the CAH needs to submit MBQIP measure data for at least one quarter in at least two of the four quality domains within noted reporting periods.
+FY 2019 (September 1, 2019 - August 31, 2020) eligibility criteria is also available on the Flex Eligibility Criteria for MBQIP Participation and Waiver Templates page of the TASC website.

-Every year, FORHP will evaluate increasing the MBQIP participation requirements for CAHs to be eligible to participate in the Flex Program and Flex-related activities.
+Every year, FORHP evaluates increasing the MBQIP participation requirements for CAHs to be eligible to participate in the Flex Program and Flex-related activities.
 FORHP understands that certain circumstances hinder CAHs from reporting.
-Therefore, Flex Coordinators have the opportunity to request waivers for MBQIP participation requirements for FY2018 on behalf of CAHs initially deemed ineligible due to non-participation.
-The designated state Flex grantee must submit a waiver as part of their non-competing continuation progress report (NCC) as an attachment.
-Detailed participation criteria are currently available from FORHP concerning participation through FY 2018.
-MBQIP eligibility information and a waiver template can be found on the MBQIP participation webpage.
+Therefore, Flex Programs have the opportunity to request waivers for MBQIP participation requirements for FY 2018 on behalf of CAHs initially deemed ineligible due to non-participation.
+The Flex Program must submit a waiver as part of their non-competing continuation (NCC) progress report as an attachment.
+Detailed participation criteria are currently available from FORHP concerning participation through FY 2019.
+MBQIP eligibility information for FY 2016 - FY 2019 and a waiver template can be found on the MBQIP participation webpage.